sylvaticus/MITx_6.86x/Unit 05 - Reinforcement Learning/Unit 05 - Reinforcement Learning.md

 where $s_i$ is the state I ended up in sample $i$.

-Attention that here $Q-i(s,a)$ is not the Q-value of the sample i, but the average Q-value up to the sample i including.
+Attention that here $Q_i(s,a)$ is not the Q-value of the sample i, but the average Q-value up to the sample i including.
 It already embed all the experience up to sample i.

 The above equation should recall those of the stochastic gradient descent, where we have our prior estimate, plus alpha, and the update factor.
 It's just a different form of this update.